Teacher in Charge: Ms J. Botting.

 NCEA Level 3 Classical Studies 301, NCEA Level 3 History 301

-Contributions and Equipment/StationeryNo days out of school are planned at this stage although should a relevant exhibition or university day occur a trip may take place.
+Contributions and Equipment/StationeryNo days out of school are planned at this stage, although a trip may be planned should a relevant exhibition, performance, or university day occur.
+This may incur a small cost.

-Students will need a device, a highlighter and a lined notebook.
+Students will need a device, a highlighter and an A4 lined exercise book.